irgfield1/youtubeBlocker/README.md

 ## Known Bugs

 - Bootstrap will not stay on one line on chrome
-- No youtube api thus block channel functionality...
+- No youtube api thus block channel functionality... on Chrome...
 - If you navigate away from the tab, the video plays in the background...
+- Covergreen might not work when ads are displayed, but I don't really knowwwww

 ## Confusion